AlexsLemonade/training-modules/scRNA-seq/setup/README.md

 `--keep-going` and `--restart-times 2` are there because I did have issues with occasional download steps failing.
 This should prevent the whole workflow from requiring repetition if an individual download fails (and hopefully it will succeed on one of the retries).

-## 10X data
+## Tabula Muris data

 The 10X data we use is from the Tabula Muris dataset.

-This workflow downloads a portion of the data defined in the `config.yaml`
+The data fro this script was originally downloaded as part of this workflow, but AWS has moved the bam files files to Glacier, so it is no longer quite so easy to download the raw data.
+For now, we have all we need already downloaded, so that portion of the workflow is commented out.
+If we need to revisit these downloads in the future, updates will be required.

 This workflow is simpler, as it doesn't include any Salmon processing and the sample list is predefined.
 Files are stored in `/shared/data/training-modules/data/tabula-muris`